 Not only could I not trust my mother or sister, I could not trust myself to effectively deal with them–and being with each of them caused me great anxiety.
 Later that the day, I heard my mother on the brown coily corded kitchen phone, first with her mother and later with her brother, describing how awful and troublemaking I was – delusional and hysterical.

 On that day my sister and I learned important things about our roles and our power within that family.
 Life was officially not safe for me from that day forward.
 It was ok to hurt Maggie.
-People who have abused me or sat silently as I was degraded, prefer to recall only how undenaibly angry and problematic I became around the age of adolescence.
+People who have abused me or sat silently as I was degraded, prefer to recall only how undeniably angry and problematic I became around the age of adolescence.
 I do not deny that it happened.
 I had become unstable in that arrangement and then hormones were like grease to a fire.
-It was impossible, hopeless.
+It was impossibly destabilizing, hopeless.
 This was home life.

 With no known way to communicate my angst and no caring ally, that dynamic fucked me up at the deepest levels.
 My mother’s frequent reports to her family primed the pump for our family trips to New York.
 Everyone deeply encamped in the wrongness of Magda- the deranged, thin-skinned, defective, troublemaking liar, unworthy of love, protection, connection.
 There was nowhere to go but down.
 And down I went.
 This left my mother’s family feeling overwhelming compassion for her and my sister and observably disgusted and enraged by me, for constantly choosing to put them through so much.